 The goal of language acquisition programs is for students to become proficient in English as rapidly as possible and to meet state academic achievement measures.
-The linsert I FA name! exit (reclassification) criteria are listed below academic achievement measures.
-The [insert ELA hame] exit (reclassification) criteria are listed below.
+The Ontario-Montclair School District exit (reclassification) criteria are listed below.

 Required Criteria (California Education Code Section 313[f]) LEA Criteria Annual English Language Proficiency Assessment English Language Proficiency Assessment for California (ELPAC) or ELPAC Alternative Overall Score of 4 Teacher Evaluation ('Teacher' refers to the classroom teacher and/or other certificated staff with responsibility for teaching or placement decisions.)
 Mark or grade of 3 or C in English Language Arts for Reading on the most recent Student Achievement Report (SAR) Parental Opinion and Consultation Parental consultation (written or verbal) Performance in Basic Skills Students with IEPs who do not meet the LEA Criteria must have an IEP meeting to determine if Basic Skills is met.
 Gr.
 K: Foundational Assessment 70% or above Gr.
-1-8: Grade Reading Lexile Level At or Above on i-ready
+1-8: Grade Reading near Grade Level or Above on i-Ready